Dikshith-Jain/Doctranscion/README.md

 Let’s have a look at a few of the key features, of the Translator service,

-• Auto-detection of the language of the source document
+- Auto-detection of the language of the source document
-• Translates large files
+- Translates large files
-Translates multiple files in a shot
+- Tanslates multiple files in a shot
-Preserves formatting of the source document
+- Preserves formatting of the source document
-Supports custom translations
+- Supports custom translations
-Supports custom glossaries
+- Supports custom glossaries
-Supported document types – pdf, csv, html/htm, doc/docx, msg, rtf, txt, etc.
+- Supported document types – pdf, csv, html/htm, doc/docx, msg, rtf, txt, etc.
-Implementation can be done using C#/Python as SDKs are available.
+- Implementation can be done using C#/Python as SDKs are available.
 Supports REST API too.

-How to Translate
+## How to Translate

 To perform this entire translation process, here are the major steps, one needs to take care of,

 ###### Step 1